 The rigid narrative of victimhood is evident when children involved in the sex trade are denied victim status because of their independence from third parties or because they function within a stratified system of abuse.
 These children inhabit a liminal space in the narrative, exhibiting some markers of victim, some markers of perpetrator, and some markers of agent.
 The simplistic binary cannot accommodate the complexities of the sex trade and the harsh realities of street survival.
-Children involved in the sex trade have had widely ranging experiences, and their causal path is rarely linear.
+Children in the sex trade have had widely ranging experiences, and their causal path is rarely linear.

 Likewise, the child who acts alone challenges the narrative of victimhood because victims require a perpetrator.
-The child without a third party-who make up a large portion of children involved in the sex trade-is also more likely to be denied victim status, and thus, protection under law (Clayton et al., 2013: 206).
+The child without a third party-who make up a large portion of children in the sex trade-is also more likely to be denied victim status, and thus, protection under law (Clayton et al., 2013: 206).
 The law as applied fails to acknowledge or recognize the relative independence or interdependence of these children.
-These imposter children, those who fall outside of the rigid narrative of victimhood, are often seen as prematurely sexualized by "choice," since there is no third party to blame for recruitment.
-Drawing on the work of Nadera Shalhoub-Kevorkian, they are unchilded, first by a society that does not ensure their safety, nutrition, shelter, or education, and second, by state violence that arrests them for survival work in the sex trade (2019).